KushagraIndurkhya/llvm-features/README.md

                 return nullptr;
             }
         ```
+        The above example also demonstrate the usage of range for loop another new feature in c++11 where a list or container elements can be iterated in a very convinient and readable way
 + ### Inline-Functions

     C++ provides inline functions which provide a less expensive (no function call overhead) way of implementing a small function inline its used at many places in clang some of which are mentioned below: